PelionIoT/mbl-docs/Docs/refs/containers_packages.md

 The application update process meets the following requirements:

-* Support updates to individual application containers.
+* Support updates to individual applications.
 * Support delta updates for large applications.
 * Be resilient to failure (such as a power failure) during the application update process.
 If the update was not applied, the pre-update version should remain viable.